Healthdirect Free Australian health advice you can count on.

 What happens after someone has died?

-If the death occurs in a hospital, nursing home or hospice, then the facility will take care of all the initial next steps for you.
+If the death occurs in a hospital, nursing home or hospice, the facility will take care of all the initial next steps for you.

 Resources and support